Keeping the Listener Engaged: a Dynamic Model of Bayesian Persuasion: Concluding Discussions

-\subsection{Directions for Future Research}
+Our model focuses on generalized Poisson experiments to accommodate rich and flexible information choice.
+By contrast, an alternative such as the drift-diffusion model does not allow for such richness.
+For example, in \citet{Henry2017}, the sender samples from a fixed exogenous process, without choosing the type of experiment.
+Nevertheless, the logic that gives rise to our Theorem \ref{thm:folk}---namely, the incentivizing power of equilibrium beliefs---applies equally well to such models (see Footnote \ref{fn:Brownian-Motion}).

+\paragraph*{{Directions for future research.}}

-We studied a dynamic persuasion model in which real information takes time to generate and neither the sender nor the receiver has commitment power over future actions.
-There are several variations of our model that could be worth investigating.
+The key features of our model are that real information takes time to generate, and that neither the sender nor the receiver has commitment power over future actions.
+There are several avenues along which one could vary these features.
 For example, one may consider a model in which the sender faces the same flow information constraint as in our model but has full commitment power over her dynamic strategy: given our discussion in Section \ref{sec:illustate}, it is straightforward that the sender can approximately implement the KG outcome.
 However, it is non-trivial to characterize the sender's optimal dynamic strategy.
+Alternatively, one could further relax the commitment power by allowing the receiver to observe only the outcome of the flow experiment, but not the experiment itself.

-More broadly, the rich persuasion dynamics found in our equilibrium owes a great deal to the general class of Poisson experiments we allow for.
+More broadly, the rich persuasion dynamics found in our model owe a great deal to the general class of Poisson experiments we allow for.
 At first glance, allowing for the information to be chosen from such a rich class of experiments \emph{at each point in time} might appear extremely complex to analyze, and a clear analysis might seem unlikely.
-Yet, the model produced a remarkably precise characterization of the sender's optimal choice of information\textemdash namely, not just \emph{when} to stop acquiring information but more importantly \emph{what type} of information to search for.
+Yet, the model produced a remarkably precise characterization of the sender's optimal choice of information---namely, not just \emph{when} to stop {providing} information but more importantly \emph{what type} of information to {generate}.
 This modeling innovation may fruitfully apply to other dynamic settings.